 Dr. Jankowski says in addition to interrupted sleep from frequent awakenings, there are many other ways BPH interferes with patients’ lives.

 “Many patients are reluctant to go on car rides because of the need to stop frequently to use a restroom.
 When they do go out, they have to constantly be aware of where the restrooms are located.
 It can also take ten minutes to use the bathroom due to the weak flow, which is disruptive as well.
 My goal as their urologist is to provide patients with an effective treatment that can help them get their quality of life back.”

 Dr. Jankowski first course of action for patients with BPH is to start them on a medication.
 There are many medications out there that either relax the muscles in the bladder and prostate, or stop prostate growth and reduce its size and help relieve symptoms.
 However, Dr. Jankowski is quick to note that these medications do not fix the problem.
 The patient will need to take the medication daily for the rest of their life.
 There are also unwanted side effects, so it is important patients are aware of this.

 “Medications are really just a Band-Aid, but what BPH patients really want is a fix.
 Luckily, there are procedures that can actually fix the problem.”

-Although there are side effects and discomfort from these procedures, Dr. Perry says most do not last long and are a small price to pay in order to get their freedom back.
+Although there are side effects and discomfort from these procedures, Dr. Jankowski says most do not last long and are a small price to pay in order to get their freedom back.